 URUGUAY: A Contraluz - La Vela Puerca

-Demonstrating ingenuity and heart throughout the album, placing themselves deservedly alongside some of Latin America’s greatest ska-rockers such as Los Fabulosos Cadillacs and Maldita Vecindad.
+Demonstrating ingenuity and heart, these plucky Uruguayans sit deservedly alongside some of Latin America’s greatest ska-rockers such as Los Fabulosos Cadillacs and Maldita Vecindad.

-As most massive football fans will be aware, pretty much since the global inception of the sport Uruguay has managed to surpass all expectations for a country of its size.
-As four-time world champions of the sport, with a population of less than 3.5 million people, the very fact that the nation has managed to have such success on the world stage, gaining a terrifying reputation along the way as masters of the dark arts for their ‘take no prisoners’ approach to tackling, is truly impressive.
+As most massive football fans will be aware, since the start of global football competitions, Uruguay has managed to surpass all expectations for a country of its size.
+As four-time world champions of the sport, winning two World Cups and two Olympic Games, with a population of less than 3.5 million people, the very fact that the nation has managed to have such success on the world stage, gaining a terrifying reputation along the way as masters of the dark arts for their ‘take no prisoners’ approach to tackling, is truly impressive.
 And yet, like in so many other aspects of life, even in football they cannot help but be perceived in the shadow of their noisy neighbours Argentina.
 If Uruguay produce the likes of Schiaffino and Suarez, Argentina will always be ready to one-up them with Maradona and Messi.

 “Perhaps most impressive though are the catchiness of these softer songs, which is in part due to their incredible talent as rockers who clearly understand the ins and outs of melody, bringing emotion and talent in equal measure to songs like Dice, De Atar and Va Escampar.”

-A Contraluz is a rich and varied album, that grounds itself in two key principles – ‘party’ and ‘reflection’.
+A Contraluz is a rich and varied album that grounds itself in two key principles – ‘party’ and ‘reflection’.
 The way in which it achieves this is by using ska-inflected rhythms to put the listener in party-mode, whilst slowing down those more jovial melodies with some rather introspective lyricism.
-The album begins in pure ska-rock gear, indicating to the listener that they are in for a good time on Llenos de Magia.
+The album begins in pure ska-rock mode, indicating to the listener that they are in for a good time on Llenos de Magia.
 This type of thumping percussion that carries the tune through is added to with an amazing horn section on the next track, and arguably the pick of the bunch, Sin Palabras.
-The other pure ska numbers that one cannot help but skank out to are the infinitely fun Escobas and Haciéndose Pasar por Luz, which I particularly love as it reminds me of my favourite Spanish ska artist Ska-P, with its channelling the energy of the working classes’ gripes serving as almost a call to arms.
+The other pure ska numbers that one cannot help but skank out to are the infinitely fun Escobas and Haciéndose Pasar por Luz, which I particularly love as it reminds me of my favourite Spanish ska artist Ska-P, as they channel the energy of the working classes’ gripes serving as almost a call to arms.